Humanizing the Machine: Proxy Attacks to Mislead LLM Detectors: Related Work

 \textbf{Detection Evasion Methods} As LLM-generated text detectors receive increasing attention, recent research has been conducted on methods for circumventing these detectors.
-The popular techniques include paraphrasing methods that train an additional model to modify the original AI-generated text~\citep{sadasivan2023can,krishna2024paraphrasing}, automatically improving the prompts without training an extra model~\citep{lu2023large}, watermark bypassing~\citep{jovanovic2024watermark,wu2024bypassing}, copy-paste attacks~\citep{kirchenbauer2023reliability}, space infiltration~\citep{cai2023evade}, and homoglyph-based rewritten~\citep{creo2024evading}.
-However, the premise of watermarking assumes that all powerful models in the LLM ecosystem are watermarked, typically hosted behind APIs that enforce watermarking.
-A single strong LLM with freely accessible weights would undermine this threat model.~\citep{solaiman2019release} trains a detector to differentiate between human-written samples and those produced by a pre-trained model (GPT-2). ~\citep{nicks2024language} considers a more robust threat model, where the pre-trained model is fine-tuned to maximize the `humanness’ probability of the detector with DPO~\citep{rafailov2024direct} to evade detection.
+The popular techniques are paraphrasing methods, including training an additional model to modify the AI-generated content ~\citep{sadasivan2023can,krishna2024paraphrasing}, in-context optimization~\citep{lu2023large}, space infiltration~\citep{cai2023evade}, homoglyph-based rewritten~\citep{creo2024evading}, watermark bypassing~\citep{jovanovic2024watermark,wu2024bypassing,kirchenbauer2023reliability}.
+However, the premise of watermarking involves embedding detectable patterns into generated text prior to its release, typically hosted behind APIs that enforce watermarking.
+A single strong LLM with accessible weights undermine these threats~\citep{nicks2024language}.
+Besides, \citep{zhou2024humanizing} employs a surrogate model to mask and substitute words. \citep{shi2024red} generates substitution words through a protected LLM.
+These paraphrasing methods modify prompts or generated content in the text-level, requiring processing of prompts or output texts with each attack launch.
+An alternative research line focuses on adapting the source model, enabling it to generate texts that evade detection.
+For example, ~\citep{nicks2024language} considers a more robust threat model, where the pre-trained model is fine-tuned to maximize the `humanness’ probability of the detector with DPO~\citep{rafailov2024direct}.
 However, the effectiveness of DPO in evading detection is contingent on the assumption that the source model is relatively small (e.g., 7B).
 This makes it challenging to strike a balance between maintaining high-quality generated text and successfully evading detection.
 Prior works~\citep{ding2023parameter,xu2023parameter} indicate the parameter efficient fine-tuning becomes more expensive when dealing with larger models (e.g., 70B).
 Different from previous works, our work attacks the LLM by using a humanized SLM as a proxy attacker during the decoding phase, to generate text that mimic human writing style while preserving the utility of the generated content.